- There is a fixed interest rate of 7.9%

 To apply for a PLUS loan, you must be the biological (including non-custodial), adoptive or step-parent of the student.
 Also you must be a U.S. Citizen or Eligible Non-Citizen (e.g. Permanent Resident) to be eligible for this loan.

-All approved PLUS loans have 15 days to be processed from the time that a completed application is received by the Delaware State University Office of Financial Aid.
-DSU will have the ability to view an application within 72 hours from the time that it is completed.
-During our peak processing season, loans may take up to 20 days to be processed.
+All approved PLUS loans for the spring 2014 semester have 5 business days to be processed from the time that a completed application is received by the Delaware State University Office of Financial Aid.
+DSU will have the ability to view an application within 24 hours from the time that it is completed.
+However, during our peak processing season, loans may take up to 20 days to be processed.

 How much can I borrow?